dwhall/minisvd2nim/README.md

 The first reason it is called "mini" is because the codebase is small.
 The parser is under 70 lines of cleanish code.
 The renderer is under 400 lines of cleanish code.
-The templates and macros are under 300 lines of some truly mind-bending shit.
+The templates and macros are around 300 lines of some truly mind-bending shit.

 The second reason it is called "mini" is because the resulting code, when compiled to a binary, is as small as I can make it.